|

 The India Pharmaceutical Packaging Market was valued at USD 4.68 billion in 2024 and is expected to reach USD 7.49 billion by 2030, growing with a CAGR of 8.81% in the forecast period.

-significant growth in recent years and is forecast to maintain a strong upward
+The pharmaceutical packaging market in India has grown significantly in recent years and is forecast to continue its upward

 trajectory.
 The expansion of the healthcare sector in India, coupled with an